 We believe reducing or eliminating lymphodepletion would significantly improve patients' quality of life, increase their ability and willingness to undergo treatment, and potentially increase long-term anti-tumor immunity.
-We believe that allogeneic iNKT cells may engraft better than other allogeneic cell types and thus require less lymphodepletion.
+Since iNKT cells are largely resident in non-lymphoid tissue, we believe that allogeneic iNKT cells may engraft better than other allogeneic cell types and thus require less lymphodepletion.